hundredrabbits/thebook/north_pacific_logbook.md

 Clouds bring false hope of wind in passing.
 Once past us, all air is lifted out from the sea.
 I went back inside, no sense in bobbing in the water in the cold and in the dark.

 ##### 0200
 Devine is sleeping hard, and I am outside, steering still.
 The wind has settled into the north, it's easier to steer but I must be there to keep Pino on an easterly course.
 The sea is settled, the sky, cloudy, but I can see a clearing in the north that will likely catch up, bringing sun and a cloudless sky this afternoon.
 We had early oatmeal, as we were very hungry this morning.
-Cold night, had many layers on but was still cold!
+It was a cold night, had many layers on, but could not stay warm.

 ##### 0600
 Woke up to find Devine asleep on watch, Kindle in hand.
 He let me sleep longer but couldn't stay awake himself.
 Not a big deal, as Pino is not going very fast, although we were going southeast.
 I corrected the course and made coffee.
 We sat outside, talking about our readings.
-Devine disliked The incredible tide and its religious undertones, Miyazaki's Future Boy Conan is better.
-I started reading Solaris, and I really like it so far.
+Devine disliked *The incredible tide* and its religious undertones, Miyazaki's *Future Boy Conan* is better.
+I started reading *Solaris*, and I really like it so far.

 ##### 1000
 We woke up Calcifer, as it is time to charge the batteries.
 Since we are becalmed, it'll also provide some forwardness.
 We each had a short nap, we're both very tired today.
 Whenever we go nap we fall asleep almost instantly, and waking up is very, very difficult.
 It may be because in hectic times, we are more alert and don't allow our bodies and minds to fully relax.
 We've had many moments like this recently.

-After waking, I read The Long Way by Bernard Moitessier aloud to Devine.
+After waking, I read *The Long Way* by Bernard Moitessier aloud to Devine.
 It's comforting to have our thoughts echoed in his, somehow we feel less alone.
 The sea scares everyone.

 ##### 1400
 We put Calcifer to sleep, goodnight buddy!
 Then, we make *savory pancakes* (see recipes), same recipe as regular pancakes, except that I use water instead of soy buttermilk.
 I like to make pancakes as quick-bread whilst sailing.
 The pancakes act as a side-dish to *soybean hummus* (see recipes), carrots and daikon.
 The daikon had some nasty bits but the rest was eatable, mild, but good enough by our standards.
 We had a glass of wine afterwards, as two albatrosses circled our boat, landing closer and closer every time.

 They kept their distance at first, but now they come right near, checking us out, and allowing us to see their striking features more clearly.
 We named the more daring of the two Bowie because of the dark coloring around its eyes—which is very glamorous indeed.
 Every time we look outside we see Bowie there, paddling next to the boat, having no trouble keeping up.
 Love ya glam bird, you're keeping us well entertained.